dinko7/jaspr_tailwind/README.md

 This package expects tailwind to be installed through the `tailwindcss` command.
 The recommended way is to use the [standalone tailwind cli](https://tailwindcss.com/blog/standalone-cli).

-To install it, download the executable for your platform from the [latest release](https://github.com/tailwindlabs/tailwindcss/releases/latest) on GitHub and give it executable permissions:
+To install it, download the executable for your platform, preferably the [latest release](https://github.com/tailwindlabs/tailwindcss/releases/latest) on GitHub and give it executable permissions:

 ```shell